jandaa/masters-thesis/setup/README.md

 ### Nvidia Drivers

 This project requires both nvidia [cuDNN](https://developer.nvidia.com/cudnn) and the [cuda toolkit](https://developer.nvidia.com/cuda-downloads) to be installed.
+It's important that both the cuda toolkit and cuDNN match versions (e.g. 11.1) and that this matches the pytorch cuda toolkit version being used (in this project this is version 11.1).
+You can find archived versions in both links.

 When installing the cuDNN library, download both the runtime and developer library and install each using the following commands.